QASymphony/cypress-sample/README.md

 Now let us move on to schedule only some selected test runs in qTest Manager and let Universal Agent kick off the execution for only those scheduled test runs in Cypress.

 At the time of this writing, Cypress does not support running a specific test (the **it()** function) inside any spec file but the whole specifc spec file only.
-However, Cypress allows us to programmatically **skip** a specific test before it is executed.
+Fortunately, Cypress allows us to programmatically **skip** a specific test before it is executed.
 So what we are going to do in order to schedule and execute only selected tests in Cypress are:

 1. In **Execute Command**, we will programmatically instruct the Universal Agent to get the scheduled test runs' automation content from Universal Agent's [magic variable](https://support.tricentis.com/community/manuals_detail.do?lang=en&version=On-Demand&module=Tricentis%20qTest%20On-Demand&url=qtest_launch/universal_agent_user_guides/using_magic_variables_in_universal_agent.htm) naming **$TESTRUNS_LIST**, then pass them to Cypress' execute command via parameter named `--env`.
 So the command might look something like this: